Welcome back to a new school year. I hope that you have had a lovely summer holiday and are looking forward to the term ahead.

+In English we will look at the book Charlotte's Web where the children will be able to discover what could happen and show off their writing skills.
 Throughout this term we will be looking at editing and improving our work through ambitious vocabulary and use of conjunctions to make compound sentences. .
 Understanding the importance of sentence structure and the use of punctuation to develop the atmosphere in your writing.
 We will be concentrating on spelling by adding prefixes /suffixes and common high frequency words.

 Homework will be set for children on a Friday and I am asking children to return it on or before the following Wednesday.
-Homework will usually consist of an English and Maths piece.
-In addition to this, children will be expected to practise key spellings and consolidate times tables knowledge.
+Homework will usually consist of a English and Maths piece.
+In addition to this, children will be expected to practise key spellings and consolidate time table knowledge.
 Reading is a vital part of children's education.
 All children will have guided sessions in school.
 If you could try to hear your child read as often as possible and make a note of this in the 'Home/school diary' then this would be much appreciated and of great benefit to your child.

 To keep you regularly informed we will send home a weekly note home with information about the following week.
 If you have any questions or concerns please do not hesitate to come to see me after school or put a message in your child's home school book.